lepaezb/swe4s-group5-project/README.md

       ![Loss function, Validation, training](Stemcell_classifier/metrics/Error_loss_Validation_training.png)

-    - Fine tuning of model can be performed using the `training.ipynb` notebool
+    - Fine tuning of model can be performed using the `training.ipynb` notebook

 3. **Libraries**: